Deciding between qualitative or quantitative research methods? Who says you have to choose?

 What is hybrid research?

-The methodologies used for qualitative research such as focus groups and in-depth interviews use a smaller participant sample size to explore mindsets with great detail.
-In this regard, more time and focus is spent on individual respondents.
+The methodologies used for qualitative research such as focus groups and in-depth interviews use a smaller participant sample size to explore mindsets in great detail.
+In this regard, more time and focus are spent on individual respondents.

 Combining qualitative and quantitative research